No-Bake Chocolate Peanut Butter Balls

 Place peanut butter balls on a baking sheet lined with waxed paper and freeze until hardened (about 1 hour).

 Towards the end of the freezing time, make the chocolate peanut butter coating.
-Simply melt the chocolate and peanut butter together in the microwave or on a double boiler on the stovetop until glossy and smooth.
+Melt the chocolate and peanut butter together in the microwave or on a double boiler on the stovetop until glossy and smooth.

 Transfer melted chocolate to a small bowl (you want the chocolate to be deep, not a shallow layer in a large bowl).